williamdlees/dn_annotate/readme.md

 Please refer to [these notes](https://williamdlees.github.io/receptor_utils/_build/html/custom_igblast.html) for guidance on the use of custom sets with IgBlast.

-Within the pipeline, you can upload the four required reference sets (see notes above on the gapped V reference set).
+Within the pipeline, you can upload the four required reference sets (see notes in the previous section on the gapped V reference set).
 You can use a mix of sets distributed with IgBlast and others: for example you could specify a custom V and use D and J sets provided by IgBlast.
-Just follow the guidance above for the IgBLAST sets, and upload files for the other sets.
+Just follow the guidance in the previous section for the IgBLAST sets, and upload files for the other sets.

 The IgBlast ndm and aux files define the layout of the V and J genes respectively.
 For V genes, if the species is covered in the IgBlast distribution, the ndm file in the distribution can generally be used and you do not need to specify an ndm file: just leave it unspecified and ensure that the